melezhik/sparrow-plugins/ds-binary-tree-bft/README.md

+# ds-binary-tree-bft

+An example of binary tree breadth first traversal with recursion using Raku

 # Install

     s6 --install ds-binary-tree-bft

-# Description

-An example of binary tree breadth first traversal using Raku.

 # Usage